gecko0307/dagon/doc/Render Pipeline Overview.md

 ### Deferred Rendering

 Deferred rendering is one of the two major techniques in rasterization.
 It breaks rendering into two main phases - geometry pass and light pass.
-First all visible geometry is rasterized into a set of fragment attribute buffers (often collectively called a G-buffer), which include depth buffer, normal buffer, color buffer, etc. Then a desired number of light volumes are rasterized into a final radiance buffer.
+First all visible geometry is rasterized into a set of fragment attribute buffers (often collectively called a G-buffer), which include depth buffer, normal buffer, color buffer, etc. Then a desired number of light bounding volumes are rasterized into a final radiance buffer.
 A light shader calculates radiance for a given fragment based on light's properties and G-buffer values corresponding to that fragment.

 Deferred rendering has the following advantages over forward rendering:
 * No hardcoded limit on light number.
 Usually the number of lights is limited only by GPU fillrate, not some fixed maximum.